eficode-academy/istio-katas/005-securing-with-mtls.md

 ```

 Note, that a DestinationRule *will not* take effect until a route rule
-explicitly sends traffic to the subset.
+explicitly sends traffic to a subset.
 So you need both a virtual
 service and a destination rule.

 Create a file called `name-vs-dr.yaml` in `005-securing-with-mtls/start/`